Enhancing the Yield of Bucket Brigade Quantum Random Access Memory using Redundancy Repair: Circuit-Model Implementation

 \section{Circuit-Model Implementation}

 In this section, we describe the quantum circuit model of our proposed qRAM architecture.
 As the redundant repair scheme in the proposed method uses redundant qubits, some components of our scheme mirror those of Bucket Brigade in~\cite{arunachalam2015ot}.

-~Figure~\ref{fig:proposed architecture circuit model} shows the entire quantum circuit model of our proposed qRAM.
-We assume there are four original memory qubits and two spare memory qubits for the memory cells.
-We also employ two qubits each for the input address and spare address.
-Since qRAM must support when the input is given as a superposition state, we describe our proposed method assuming that the superposition of input addresses is given as input.
-The proposed quantum circuit consists of four parts: a redundant repair circuit, an address routing circuit, a read/write circuit, and memory cells.
+Figure~\ref{fig:proposed architecture circuit model} shows the entire quantum circuit model of our proposed qRAM.
+We assume there are four original memory qubits ($m_{00}$, $m_{01}$, $m_{10}$, and $m_{11}$) and two spare memory qubits ($rm_{00}, rm_{01}$) for the memory cells.
+We also employ two qubits each for the input address ($I_0, I_1$) and spare address ($S_0, S_1$).
+Since qRAM is designed to support when the input is given as a superposition state, we describe our proposed method assuming that the superposition of input addresses is given as input.